 Loss of training and advice refers to the practical as well as moral training a child would have received from his or her deceased parent.
 Punitive damages are rarely recoverable in a wrongful death lawsuit, however if the defendant is convicted of felony homicide in the victim’s death, then punitive damages could be warranted.

 If your loved one was not working at the time of his or her death, it is likely there were other contributions made to family members which are compensable.
-An example would be a stay-at-home mom who took care of the children, cleaned the home, managed the household finances, bought groceries and cooked meals, which are all quantifiable losses.
+An example would be a stay-at-home mom who cleaned the home, managed the household finances, bought groceries and cooked meals, and took care of the children – all of which are all quantifiable losses.